kyverno/website/content/en/policies/other/restrict_controlplane_scheduling/restrict_controlplane_scheduling.md

       because it takes away resources from the control plane components and can represent a possible security threat vector.
 This policy prevents users from setting a toleration in a Pod spec which allows running on control plane nodes with the taint key `node-role.kubernetes.io/master`.
 spec:
   validationFailureAction: audit
-  background: false
+  background: true
   rules:
   - name: restrict-controlplane-scheduling-master
     match: